DFPA Syllabi Requirements

 It is important to set forth clearly your ground rules regarding grading, attendance, paper submission dates, etc. in your syllabus.
 Thereafter, be sure to stick to them.
 Student complaints too often concern either the lack of a clear syllabus or the instructor's failure to adhere to the rules laid out in his or her syllabus.
 If circumstances later make it essential that you change some previously announced policy, please submit the changed syllabus to Marta Wasko as soon as you make the change.

 With regard to class attendance, the policy of the College of Arts and Sciences specifies that "precisely how attendance and class participation are taken into account in the final grade is at the discretion of the individual instructor”.
-An instructor may institute a point reduction strictly for attendance but faculty should have a strong rationale for such a policy.
-Typically students are forgiven the equivalent of one weeks’ worth of unexcused absences without penalty.
+An instructor may institute a point reduction strictly for attendance, but faculty should have a strong rationale for such a policy.
+Typically, students are forgiven the equivalent of one weeks’ worth of unexcused absences without penalty.
 It is incumbent upon the instructor to clearly indicate, in the written ground rules, if and how attendance in his/her class is to be calculated into the final grade.

 Textbooks, Materials and Fees

-Include textbook listing and any additional fees associated with your class in your syllabus (for example, THTR 205 and 207 requires an additional $160 fee to cover the costs of tickets).
-In most cases book orders have been placed for your classes.
+Include textbook listing and any additional fees associated with your class in your syllabus (for example, THTR 205 and 207 require an additional $160 fee to cover the costs of tickets).
+In most cases, book orders have been placed for your classes.
 Should you need to make changes, contact the bookstore as soon as possible.
 Please consider the cost of the books and materials before ordering them, and if you order them make sure you use them in class.

 The Department of Fine and Performing Arts expects full-time faculty to maintain office hours for a minimum of six hours per week.
 The Dean of the College of Arts and Sciences requires that part-time faculty list a minimum of two hours per week.
 Be sure to include this information on your syllabus.

 It is highly recommended that you develop a week-by-week or day-by-day outline for your class.
 A class outline of lectures, activities, presentations and assignments ensures that you have a plan as to how you will achieve your learning outcomes and allows students to plan accordingly.
 This does not mean you cannot adjust your weekly outline to accommodate student needs as the semester progresses.
-If your outline is posted on its course blackboard site, the outline can be adjusted easily when the need arises.
+If your outline is posted on its course Sakai site, the outline can be adjusted easily when the need arises.

 If you are giving a final examination, it MUST be given in the time slot listed in the course description booklet.
 The Dean of the College also requires that if you are NOT giving a final exam, you MUST meet with your students at the scheduled two-hour exam period.